-In any building required to be of Type B construction, the lift shaft walls must have the relevant FRL prescribed by Table 4 of Specification C1.1 if they are loadbearing, or located in a patient care area of a Class 9a building.
-In any other case, they must be of non-combustible construction.
+In any building required to be of Type B construction, the lift shaft walls must have the relevant FRL prescribed by Table 4 of Specification C1.1 if they are loadbearing.
+If they are non-loadbearing they must be of non-combustible construction.